mrsarm/spring-ctx/README.md

 `spring-ctx` contains the Java class `ctx.App`, that exposes the Spring context statically.

-You can get a bean object from the context like this in **Java**, without the need to inject the bean into your class:
+You can get a bean object from the context like the following in **Java**, without the need to inject it into your class:

 ```java
 MyUserService myUserService = ctx.App.getBean(MyUserService.class);